roman-bachmann/ML-GroupProject2/README.md

 All code was only tested on macOS High Sierra (using only the CPU) and Ubuntu 14.04 (using a NVIDIA GTX 970).

-Please run all files using the following libraries:
+Please run all files using the following dependencies:

+- Python 3.5.4
 - numpy (1.13.3)
 - scipy (0.19.1)
 - scikit-learn (0.19.0)